-Mekong Institute, in collaboration with the Food Safety Bureau, Department of Drug and Food (DDF) of the Cambodia Ministry of Health trained 25 International Food Safety Authorities Network/ Foodborne Disease Outbreak Investigation and Response Team officials from the ministries of agriculture; forestry and fisheries; industry and handicraft; commerce; health; tourism and economic and finance on Foodborne Disease Outbreak Investigation and Management at Phnom Penh Hotel, Phnom Penh, Cambodia last December 3, 2019.
+Mekong Institute (MI), in collaboration with Cambodia’s Food Safety Bureau of Ministry of Health’s Department of Drug and Food (DDF), trained 25 government officials on foodborne disease outbreak investigation and management at Phnom Penh Hotel in Phnom Penh, Cambodia last December 3.
+These government officials are part of the International Food Safety Authorities Network/Foodborne Disease Outbreak Investigation and Response Team (INFOSAN/FORT) from the ministries of agriculture, forestry and fisheries; industry and handicraft; commerce; health; tourism; and economic and finance.

 Likewise, Dr. Heng Bunkiet, Director of DDF, briefed participants on the foodborne outbreak report.
-From 2014 to 2019, 134 outbreaks erupted, resulting in 5,825 cases of illnesses, 5,598 reports of hospitalization, and 81 deaths.
-Dr. Bunkiet added that the outbreaks were caused by poor hygiene practices in food preparation, storage temperature control, cooking, cross contamination, use of unsafe water and raw materials.
+From 2014 to 2019, 134 outbreaks were reported, resulting in 5,825 cases of illnesses; 5,598 reports of hospitalization; and 81 deaths.
+Dr. Bunkiet added that the outbreaks were caused by poor hygiene practices in food preparation, storage temperature control, cooking, cross contamination, as well as use of unsafe water and raw materials.

 “This important training course provides FORT focal points with an overall approach to outbreaks of foodborne diseases, including preparation, detection, investigation, control, and follow-up.
 This course also describes the role of all key government agencies and individuals involved in foodborne outbreaks and provides recommendations based on the Standard Operating Procedure,” he added.